- Research Ship

 Sail across the Drake Passage and cross the Antarctic Convergence.
 Arrive in the Antarctic upwelling zone.
 You may encounter Wandering Albatrosses, Grey Headed Albatrosses, Black-browed Albatrosses, Light-mantled Sooty Albatrosses, Cape Pigeons, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.

 Sail to “High Antarctica”, passing the Melchior Islands and Schollaert Channel between Brabant and Anvers Island.
 Voyage through the Neumayer Channel, where the ship positions itself for basecamp.
 The protected waters around Wiencke Island will become your playground for all activities.
-In this alpine environment, enjoy opportunities to scout the region on foot, by zodiac and/or during kayak trips.
-Snowshoers will find opportunities near the shoreline and mountaineers can challenge themselves by climbing hills and viewpoints further inland such as Jabet Peak (540 m).
+In this alpine environment, enjoy opportunities to scout the region on foot, by Zodiac and/or during kayak trips.
+Walkers will find opportunities to use snowshoes on hikes near the shoreline and mountaineers can challenge themselves by climbing hills and viewpoints further inland such as Jabet Peak (540 m).
 All climbs and excursions are weather dependent.

 Anchor and visit the British research station, and post office at Port Lockroy on Goudier Island.
 There may be time for a landing on Jougla Point with Gentoo Penguins and Imperial Shags.
 Keep an eye out for leopard and crabeater seals and whales.